mainmatter/gerust/site/docs/tutorial-minimal/index.md

 # Tutorial: Minimal Project

+In this tutorial, we will create a minimal application with simple hello-world endpoints, a visits counter, a rate-limiting middleware, and the respective tests.

 A minimal project is a project that does not use a database.
 It's a simple web server along with code for reading in configuration settings and a CLI for creating e.g. controllers and other project files.

 Create a new minimal project with